Homology modeling builds an atomic model of proteins based on an experimentally determined structure that is closely related at the sequence level.

 Self-parametrizing force fields:

 The precision of a force field depends to a large extent on its parameters (e.g., Van der Waals radii, atomic charges).
 These parameters are usually obtained from quantum chemical calculations on small molecules and fitting to experimental data, following elaborate rule.
-By applying the force field to proteins, one implicitly assumes that a peptide chain is just the sum of its individual small molecule building blocks—the amino acids.

 The models we obtain may contain errors.
 These errors mainly depend upon two things.